 Category Archives: Wizard101 on a Budget

 The month of special Halloween events begins.
 You can farm the Stormdrain Tower for special drops or farm Baron Mordecai, who is only around for this event.
 Win your bunny pet by doing Dworgyn’s quest (level 13 and up).
 Take part in the Jack Hallow quests.
-Complete the two special towers in Ravenwood.
+Complete the special towers in Ravenwood.

 For much of the fun you don’t have to have a paid membership, so this is a nice chance for free players to pick up some good drops.
 Spooky Bob is, as always, selling the special Halloween pets and costumes in The Shopping District and most of the items he sells are available as drops from Lord Nightshade and Baron Mordecai.